gbif/hp-experimental-custom-checklist/about/about.md

 ---
 lang-ref: about
-title: Welcome to the SANBI-GBIF Node Website
+title: About this pilot site
 description:
 background: /assets/images/LandscapeBettysBay.jpg
 imageLicense: |